gonkchonk/OatNut/README.md

 ### **`logs/` Folder**

 A local directory for storing server logs.
 By mapping it as a volume in Docker, you can review your logs even after containers shut down.
-This includes:
-- **app.log** for request/response logs
-- **errors.log** for error stack traces
-- Possibly a **raw traffic** log if required

 ### **Other Root Files**